ReplayMod/ReplayMod/docs/content.md

 To render your creations with **Replay Mod** you will need to have FFmpeg installed.

 ### Windows [windows]
 Download the latest FFmpeg build from <http://ffmpeg.zeranoe.com/builds/>.
 Make sure to select the latest release in the dropdown next to 'Version'.
 This will be a number like `4.3` or `4.3.1`.
-Chose the highest number.
+Choose the highest number.

 In your `.minecraft` folder, create a `ffmpeg` folder.
 Extract the downloaded .zip file into this folder.
 The FFmpeg executable should end up at `.minecraft/ffmpeg/bin/ffmpeg.exe`.